How Much Does Developmental Editing Cost?

 What is Developmental Editing?

-Developmental editing is the process in which a manuscript is assessed for wider structural issues and plot holes.
-The developmental editor will read the manuscript and look to make suggestions to lift the story to the next level.
+Editing is the process in which a manuscript is assessed for wider structural issues and plot holes.
+The editor will read the manuscript and look to make suggestions to lift the story to the next level.

 The editor will be looking for several potential problems.
 The most common of these include: